kamil-kielbasa/x509-tool/README.md

 Commands:
-  parse   Parse and print given certificate render  Render given certificate to C-header help    Print this message or the help of the given subcommand(s)
+  parse   Parse and print given certificate render  Render given certificate or private key to C-header help    Print this message or the help of the given subcommand(s)

 Options: